Thai sweet sticky rice with mango is a traditional Thai dessert of sweet coconut milk mixed with sticky rice and topped with fresh mango.

 To make the sauce you’ll need:

 This is the easy simple version of the coconut sauce.
-Some variations will include a thicker saltier sauce to drizzle on top, but instead I just reserve a 1/4 of the coconut sauce.
+I use this same sauce in my Thai coconut corn.
+Some variations will include a thicker saltier sauce to drizzle on top, but instead, I just reserve a 1/4 cup of the coconut sauce for drizzling.

 Types of Mango